ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/06-binary-heaps.md

         return int((pos - 1) / 2)

 We also use an auxiliary function `swap(arr,i,j)` for swapping the values in cells $i$ and $j$ in in array.
-(This is the same function as we used in Quicksort partition, see @sec:quicksort.)
+(This is the same function as we used in Quicksort partition, see @sec:sorting-2:quicksort.)

 <!--
 Finally, since we use a dynamic array we have to be able to resize the internal array.
-This is explained in further detail in @sec:dynamic-arrays.
+This is explained in further detail in @sec:sequences:dynamic-arrays.

     resize(arr, capacity):
         oldArr = arr